-How Jackson, Mississippi ran out of water
+How Jackson, Mississippi, ran out of water

 The water system in Jackson, Mississippi, the state’s capital and largest city, failed earlier this week.

-On Tuesday, most of the city’s 150,000 residents were without safe drinking water, prompting the state’s Republican governor, Tate Reeves, to declare a state of emergency.
-He warned that there wasn’t enough running water “to fight fires, to reliably flush toilets, and to meet other critical needs.”
-It’s not clear when the city will have safe drinking water again, Reeves said.
+On Tuesday, most of the city’s 150,000 residents were without running water, prompting the state’s Republican governor, Tate Reeves, to declare a state of emergency.
+He warned that there wasn’t enough water “to fight fires, to reliably flush toilets, and to meet other critical needs.”
+As of Wednesday afternoon, there was still little-to-no water pressure for most of the city’s residents.

 On the surface, the apparent cause of this crisis is damaged infrastructure: Recent flooding strained the city’s largest water treatment plant, O.B.
 Curtis, which was already dogged with problems.
 Plus, there was another issue with water pumps at a secondary treatment facility known as J.H.
 Fewell.
 As a result, many of the city’s water towers remain nearly empty, leaving the system without enough water or water pressure to fill pipes in homes, schools, and businesses.